TimMikeladze/slack-manifest/README.md

 # slack-manifest-tools

- Track slack app manifest files in git and deploy updates as part of your CI/CD pipeline.
+Keep your Slack app manifest files in git and deploy updates as part of your CI/CD pipeline.

 Useful for deploying a Slack app across multiple environments such as development, preview, and production while using a single manifest file.